 Metric Name Metric Description ^a Metric Collected for These Platforms

 The command line used to launch this process, if available.
 Otherwise just the name of the process.
 AIX®

 HP-UX

 command Linux®

 Solaris®

 Windows®

 The name of the user that launched this process, if available.
 AIX

-userName HP-UX
+HP-UX

-Linux
+userName Linux

 Solaris®

 Windows